stevewhitmore/notes/aws/aws-dev-cert/compute/compute_fundamentals.md

 ### Jobs

-A Job is classed as a unit of work tha tis to be run by AWS Batch.
+A Job is classed as a unit of work that is to be run by AWS Batch.

 - Can be an executable file, an app within an ECS Cluster, or a shell script.
 - Run on EC2 instances as a containerized application